vibraniumSwaleh/pizza-dash/README.md

 - 🌟 Add authentication (e.g., Firebase, Auth0)
 - 🚀 Implement backend API (Node.js, Express, or Firebase)
-- 📱 Improve mobile responsiveness
 - 🎨 Enhance UI/UX with animations & transitions

----

-## 📄 License

-This project is **MIT Licensed**.
-Feel free to modify and use it as needed!

 ---